mdeff/fma/README.md

 * `tracks.json`: a table (to be imported as a [pandas dataframe]) which contains meta-data about each track such as the ID, the title, the artist or the genres.
 See the [usage] notebook for an exhaustive list.
-* `genres.json`: all the xxx available genres, used to infer the genre hierarchy and top-level genres.
+* `genres.json`: all the 164 available genres, used to infer the genre hierarchy and top-level genres.
 * `features.json`: common features extracted with [librosa].
 * `spotify.json`: audio features provided by [Spotify], formerly [Echonest].